ubccsss/ubccsss.org/content/events/2024-10-18-hacktoberfest-git-workshop.md

 ![Preview image for Hacktoberfest Git Workshop event](/files/2024-10-18-hacktober1.png)

 Are you interested in learning Git or participating in Hacktoberfest?
 Check out our new workshop happening on October 24th!
 Git is a powerful version control system for software, ubiquitous in industry, academia, and the world of open source, and Hacktoberfest is a global open-source contribution event that happens annually in October.
 Whether you’ve completely new to it or want a better understanding of the fundamentals, attending this workshop will give you the knowledge you need to use Git and contribute to open source confidently and effectively.

-Date/time: October 24th @ 5:30PM
+[RSVP here](https://forms.gle/nu6Xqnt7mztMikDs9)!

-Location: DMP 201
+**Location**: DMP 201